ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 Human beings are able to learn from small amounts of training data - burning yourself once on the oven is enough to learn not to touch it again.
 Many machine learning algorithms are not able to learn in this way.
 This is known as **sample inefficiency** - the requirement for large amounts of data to get superhuman performance.

+The dependence on data also creates a defensible moat for large technology companies.
+The unique and massive datasets owned by Google and Facebook allow unique and powerful machine learning driven businesses.
+This combined with the 'virtuous cycle of AI' (AI drives better products -> more data -> better products) means that machine learning will likely continue the dominance of a few large players.

 ## interpretability

 Neural networks don't lend themselves to explanation.
 The high dimensionality of the input and parameter space means that it's hard to pin down cause to effect.
 Industries such as finance are legally prevented from using uninterpretable models.